jamesrknox/samples/docs/studio.md

     ![markdown](markdown.png)

-## Options to import samples to studio
+## Options to import samples into TIBCO StreamBase Studio&trade;

 * Import samples using egit 5.1 ( not currently in studio builds )